October 9th 2019

 Do you think that you’re working late because a colleague or even a boss isn’t pulling their weight?
 If so, it can be one of the more awkward situations to try and resolve.
 However, as a starting point, Jennie recommends questioning if their behaviour is really impacting you or whether it’s just annoying.
 “If the latter, get your head down and focus on yourself and your work,” she recommends.
 “If there is an impact, monitor it - are they going through a tough time so actually it won’t go on forever, or are you being impacted and having to do more?
 If this is the case, is there a line manager you can talk to?
 Overall keep to your boundaries and don’t rescue them by doing more than your share, this will only begin to build resentment.
 Eventually, the reality will emerge.
 Focus on you.”

 7. The more you leave on time, the easier it will become

-If you’ve gotten used to going home when it’s dark, it’ll feel a little strange at first when you start leaving on time.
+If you’ve become used to going home when it’s dark, it’ll feel a little strange at first when you start leaving on time.
 Almost like you’re playing hooky.
 However, once you start seeing the benefits of it, it will help you maintain the new habit.
-“Like with healthy eating or taking up exercise, the more you do it the easier it becomes,” says Jennie.
-“It will get to the point when you will notice more when your boundary slips than when you are holding them.”
+“Like healthy eating or exercise, the more you do it the easier it becomes,” says Jennie.
+“It will get to the point when you will notice more when your boundaries slip than when you are holding them.”